 The Aquarium has urged the public to video call them during a 3 day ‘Face Show’ Festival via tablets placed outside the water tank to help the Garden Eels interact with humans again.
 It seems the Garden Eels self-isolated and became reclusive due to the lack of visitors, burrowing themselves in the sand in their tank, away from staff.

 As the lockdown lifts and the Japanese Football League resumes the remainder of its matches of the season, teams will play in empty stadiums.
 To combat this, Yamaha has developed an app that allows sports fans to tune in and communicate as if they were in the stadium themselves.
-This includes booing, cheering and chanting.
+This includes booing, cheering, and chanting.

-Apparently the app even encourages fans to berate opposing team players!
+Apparently, the app even encourages fans to berate opposing team players!
 All in real-time and across loudspeakers set up throughout the stands.
 Whether this affects the player’s performance or not is another story…

 2. Robot Students At Their Graduation Ceremony:

-This channel was suggested to me from a friend at a time where I thought I knew all the best Japanese lo-fi hip-hop and chill-hop study beats channels on Youtube.
+This channel was suggested to me by a friend at a time where I thought I knew all the best Japanese lo-fi hip-hop and chill-hop study beats channels on Youtube.
 This is where the mixes start to become truly artistic; weaving together a central theme to the track, with the perfect accompaniment of melody and beat to really get you feeling how the artist wanted you to feel.

 Ikigai’s Kudasai series is an absolute must for any lo-fi hip-hop fan out there who, like me, is a nostalgia junkie.
-Call me biased but I do think that these tracks and where they sit are some of the most chilled, relaxed and positive places on Youtube and the Internet as well!
+Call me biased but I do think that these tracks and where they sit are some of the most chilled, relaxed, and positive places on Youtube and the Internet as well!
 Everyone just wants to feel good and spread good vibes.

 Where else can you go with like-minded people, reminisce about the love that you never lost, a journey to Japan you never went on, or a life you didn’t live.

 Footage of unidentified objects flying through the sky was recently released by the Pentagon.
-What they classified as “unidentified aerial phenomena” has led the Japanese government to draft up its own plans for dealing with a UFO encounter, which includes procedures to respond to, record and report any encounters.
+What they classified as “unidentified aerial phenomena” has led the Japanese government to draft up its own plans for dealing with a UFO encounter, which includes procedures to respond to, record, and report any encounters.

 This is less of a weird Japan thing and more of a weird timing in Japan thing.
-Not super sure if planning a UFO encounter should be top priority right now…
+Not super sure if planning a UFO encounter should be a top priority right now…